So you wrote a book and you’ve sold it to every friend, colleague and family member alive.

 - Social media can attract a wider audience to your readings.
 It’s great that you invite friends, colleagues and book club members to your readings.
 I’m sure there are other people in your community who might like to attend as well.
 Facebook is especially good at spreading the word because your friends can share your posts with their friends and soon you’ll have plenty of people to fill the seats.

 - Social media platforms strengthen the bond between your readers and you.
-Romance writer Sharon Hamilton has experienced tremendous success with her Facebook page.
-Through social media, she’s developed a street team of supporters who share her posts.
-In return, they receive freebies, or swag.
 Social media gives your readers an opportunity to communicate directly with you.
 They don’t have to go through a publicist; they can send you a tweet or a private message via Facebook and LinkedIn.
 Or they can ask a question in a comment on Facebook or even add their posts to your Timeline.
 The same is true for other social media networks.
 By enabling your readers to contact you directly, you can nurture your relationship with them.

 - Social media offers opportunities for you to promote your books.
 There is a caveat with this suggestion.
 You can use social media to promote your books, blog posts, readings, websites, sales, etc., but you don’t want to overdo it.
 The general rule is that you can promote your news in 20% of your posts; in 80% of your posts you will tweet and inform your following of blog posts that other experts in your niche have written.

 - Social media enables you to build your brand.
 You are your brand.
 What you blog about, write about, and post about defines who you are to your readers.
 For example, my books are about how writers can use social media.
-I tweet about social media, I teach social media, and the majority of my Google+, LinkedIn, and Facebook page posts are about social media.
+I tweet about social media, I teach social media, and the majority of my social media posts are about social media.
 Because my audience is authors, some of my social media posts are about writing.
-For example, my Pinterest account has numerous boards on social media infographics but I also have pinboards with quotes from famous writers, pictures of interesting libraries and bookstores, images of bookshelves and quotes about the love of reading.
+For example, my Pinterest account has numerous boards on social media infographics but I also have pinboards with quotes from famous writers, pictures of interesting libraries and bookstores, images of bookshelves, and quotes about the love of reading.
 I also have writing-related pinboards.
 Everything I post or pin on social media reflects my brand.

 - Social media will increase your inbound traffic.
 You want traffic to your blog and website, right?
 Traffic to your website and blog will increase when you inform the world about them via your social media channels.
 You can track the number of visits by signing up for Google Analytics (it’s free) and watching trends in your inbound traffic.